fossabot/everpl/docs/source/developer/generic_thing_types.rst

     "actuator", "has_state", "is_active", "on_off"

 Power Switch type represents all power switches in the system.
-Such power switches include smart power outlet, circuit breakers, switches that are not Light switches and other similar devices.
+Such power switches include smart power outlets, circuit breakers, switches that are not Light switches and other similar devices.
 The only functionality of such devices is to turn connected load on and off.